Lonwabo11/Dashboard/README.md

 ````bash
 git clone https://github.com/Lonwabo11/Dashboard.git
 ````
-and make sure you are on the master branch,
+Also make sure you are on the master branch,
 ```bash
 git checkout master
 ```